Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/README.md

 - Be respectful and follow the code of conduct

 ---
+## 📄 License

+This repository is licensed under the [MIT License](./LICENSE).
+© 2025 Siria-Catherine-Iniguez-Brito.

+You are free to use, modify, and distribute the contents of this repository under the terms of the MIT License.
+For full details, please see the [LICENSE](./LICENSE) file.

+---

 ## 🚧 Repository Status

 This repository is under continuous development during the 2025–26 academic year and reflects the official master's program structure as defined in the 2025–26 study plan.

+**Updates will be made regularly, approximately monthly, aligned with the MSc academic calendar and project milestones.**